hashan-athu/sri-lanka-data/README.md

 # 🇱🇰 Sri Lanka Data API & JSON Dataset

 A comprehensive JSON dataset containing essential information about Sri Lanka, including provinces, districts, cities, and other relevant data.
 This dataset is publicly available for developers, researchers, and open-source enthusiasts.
+The data on the JSON are collected from official government websites and data are NOT altered or deformed during the process.

 ## 📌 Features